c-j-bates/scaling-models-of-vwm-to-natural-images/README.md

 `python TCC_modeling.py --model-classes rgb --scene-wheels-summary`

-To produce the DNN comparison scatter plot:

-`python TCC_modeling.py --arch-comparison`

-(The set of models to be compared is hard-coded in the dnn_arch_comparison function.
-These need to be run beforehand using the commands above using the --scene-wheels-summary flag.)

 To fit models on VWM datasets, do:

 `python TCC_modeling.py --model-classes vgg19 clip_RN50 clip_ViT-B16 --taylor-bays`
 `python TCC_modeling.py --model-classes vgg19 clip_RN50 clip_ViT-B16 --brady-alvarez`

 (Note that these analyses are very resource-intensive and can take a long time to run.
 I used a high-performance computing cluster with GPUs, many CPU cores, and large storage.
 I also ran models in parallel for more efficient resource use.
 My scripts save various intermediate results to file to enable restarts.
 I have not included these intermediate files in this repo due to their large sizes.
 Also note that the variable `attention_method` and related variables refer to functionality I ended up abandoning.
 Same for attention-related variables related to training the VAE.)

+To train the VAE baseline model, do:

+ `python train.py`

+ (Note: Be sure to change the file paths to be consistent with your setup.)

 To run analyses: